AlternativeFFFF/Alt-F4/submissions/dyworld-history/dyworld-history.md

 ## Release Date ##

 Currently work is hard under way to get the mod ready.
 Many small things still have to be done, but it will be ready soon.
 Since KatherineOfSky played a concept of [DyWorld-Dynamics](https://www.youtube.com/playlist?list=PL4o6UvJIdPNp1ca01l6rci52uIL6oWYWN) when it was just starting, she will have exclusivity to play it publicly before anybody else.
 I am currently aiming to get the finished mod to her on 30th of July.
 This is still an estimate, but I think I can manage that.
-Once she has it, a public release a only 1-2 weeks after that.
+Once she has it, a public release is only 1-2 weeks after that.

 As for right now, I will leave you with the start of the story, and I hope to see you all playing DyWorld-Dynamics once it releases: